VeronicaPim/VeronicaPim/README.md

 I care about minority representation in tech, specifically focusing on women and people with disabilities.

-I mainly work on accessibility research, but I'm also interested in:
+I mainly work on software engineering research, but I'm also interested in:

 - safety and privacy
 - 🤖🚗 anything autonomous